- Optical layout WFM

 |GALACSI NFM Strehl ratio at 650nm and 0.65" seeing for different tip tilt stars with different brightness||Typical NFM PSF||Cross section of the typical PSF|

-GALACSI passed its Final Design review in June 2009 and is currently in its procurement phase.
-GALACSI system level integration and testing will start end 2010.
-It will undergo a System test phase with the DSM on the ASSIST test bench during 2012 with a planned PAE at the end of 2012 and a subsequent commissioning.
+GALACSI passed its Final Design review in June 2009.
+GALACSI system level integration and testing started in 2012.
+The System test phase with the DSM on the ASSIST test bench started in April 2015 with a planned PAE early 2016 and a subsequent commissioning.

 In this section we present pictures accompanying the progress of the GALACSI development.